NiklasKiuru/Functional-Animation/README.md

 	All call targets for OnComplete will be fired and the process will end with its current value.
 Depending on execution order the actual removal process might happen next frame instead of right this frame.
 	- `Kill()`: Kills the process immediately and does not fire OnComplete.
+	- `Restart()`: Restarts the process.
+It does not matter if the process is either dead or alive.
+	- `Hibernate()`: Inactivates the process for a set period of time.
+Can be used to add delay to the initial start or just to set the process on hold.
+	Does not fire `OnPause()` or `OnResume()` callbacks.
+The only way to continue execution is to wait for the delay.
+(Currently minor bug with Resume).
+	- `SetLoopLimit()`: Set max loop count to terminate process after.

 * Set callbacks
 	- `OnStart()`: Fires when the process initially starts.
 (Currently after the first execution cycle.
-Might change this in the future)
+Might change this in the future).
-	- `OnPause()`: Fires every time the process is paused
+	- `OnPause()`: Fires every time the process is paused.
+	- `OnResume()`: Fired when the process resumes from paused state.
 	- `OnComplete()`: Fired when the process has completed.
 	- `OnUpdate()`: Fired every time the value is recalculated (once per frame).
+	- `OnKill()`: Fired once on either forced or natural termination.

 * Get data
 	- `GetValue()`: Gets the current calculation value.
 It is recommended not to use this method frequently and to use `OnUpdate()` callback in frequent queries.
 	- `IsAlive`: States whether the process is still alive.
-(There is currently a bug with this where the state does not update properly)
+Non alive processes do not maintain any previously assigned callbacks.
 	- `Id`: Used process Id

-> Note: While debugging the "Current" value in the handle shown in the debugger will always show a default value

 ### Lifetime
 Interpolators can be created with three different time controls: